jimbobbennett/smart-garden-ornaments/days/5-add-more-sensors.md

 #### Version the interface

-THis is not a simple case of adding a new value to the templates.
+This is not a simple case of adding a new value to the templates.
 Device templates cannot be changed once they are published and available to use, this is to stop someone breaking a template that has been published with thousands of devices sending data.
 Instead, you can create a new version of the existing device template, and add a new telemetry value to it.
 Once this new version has been created, devices can be migrated to this new version.

 1. Open your IoT Central app